AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 selectable.select("2002-01-01", "2006-01-01");
 ```

-Also, sometimes you might need the {api:anychart.data.TableSelectable#selectAll}selectAll(){api} method, allowing you to select all dates.
+Also, sometimes the {api:anychart.data.TableSelectable#selectAll}selectAll(){api} method, allowing you to select all dates, might be helpful.
 Please note that both methods return instances of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api}.

 You can call {api:anychart.data.TableSelectable#select}select(){api} and {api:anychart.data.TableSelectable#selectAll}selectAll(){api} with two optional parameters for **grouping the selected data**, like in the second sample in the [Iterating](#iterating) section.
 One of these parameters sets the time interval, for example a day, a month, a year, etc. (see {api:anychart.enums.Interval}anychart.enums.Interval{api}), and the other sets the number of intervals: